Estimated read time: 5 minutes, 47 seconds

 In general, ecommerce sites can expect to see up to three times more traffic than usual on Black Friday and Cyber Monday.
 If you plan to hold promotions from Thanksgiving through the new year, you can expect an uptick in traffic throughout that time frame, so be prepared.
 Have extra servers ready, and consider doing the following:

 - Perform a website audit.
 This will help you locate broken links, 404 errors, and web accessibility issues.
-It’s also a good idea to do a full SEO audit to analyze everything related to your website’s level of search visibility.
+It’s also a good idea to do a full SEO audit to analyze everything related to your website’s search visibility level.

 - Focus on your content marketing.
 Create a content calendar that includes regular blog posts on relevant and interesting topics.
-Start posting holiday-specific posts in October and increase post frequency throughout November and December.
+Start posting holiday-specific posts in November and increase post frequency throughout December.
 And don’t forget to guest post on other credible sites to increase inbound traffic.

 - Build holiday-themed landing pages.
 Get festive and create holiday-specific landing pages.
 Use holiday imagery, customized check-out buttons, and other seasonal design elements.